dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     fried, or jumps are too loose.

     Note easy mistakes: use pins where you don't have to count a bunch.

-  - When you write a value to the device for a field that is both read and write, read it back and make sure that that you wrote is what you get back (note: some device registers will have bits that can change spontaneously).

-    Trivial, but this hack has detected many bugs for me over the years.
-    If nothing else, it increases your confidence.

-  - Use `put32` and `get32` to read or write the device locations so that the compiler optimization does not blow up your code.

-  - Use polling to get device results rather than jumping right into interrupts.
+For multiple devices:

   - If you have two devices that communicate, set up your pi in a "loop back" configuration where it can send and receive to itself.
     This will be at least 2x (maybe more) faster to develop since the single pi knows exactly what it intends to do and what occured.

   - If you are doing networking: in our experience, sending is pretty robust, but receiving --- where an antennea has to cleanly decode signals --- can be very sentitive to dirty power and cause receive to fail.
 This can be hard to figure out since the fact send "works" means you will assume there is no hardware problem.

   - When you write the code, add the datasheet page numbers for why you did things.
 You won't remember.
 Plus, it let's someone (like a TA) look at your code and see why you did something and if it makes sense.

+  - Arguable, but keep in mind: While devices have values they should be reset to on restart, it's usually better not to assume them --- either check that's the actual value, or set it explicitly (so, for example, configure can be done twice with different values).

+    If there are FIFO queues you almost certainly want to clear them so that after a re-config you don't send or receive garbage.
+An easy race condition: enable the device and then clear the FIFOs --- a messaage from a previous session could arrive.
+You want to clear with the device disabled.

+  - Use `put32` and `get32` to read or write the device locations so that the compiler optimization does not blow up your code.

  - A very minor point but I have made this mistake: a revesion 2.0 might just be indicated with a "+" rather than a big red "version 2"